 The facility processes 19,500 hogs per day which is equivalent to four percent of America’s entire pork processing capacity.
 It employed 2,800 people but had to shut its doors after 182 employees fell ill with the coronavirus.
 Earlier in the month, Smithfield Foods closed its Sioux Falls, South Dakota plant which supplied around five percent of America’s pork processing capacity.

 The closure of this facility, combined with a growing list of other protein plants that have shuttered across the industry, is pushing the US perilously close to the edge in terms of meat supply.
 It would be impossible to keep grocery stores stocked if meat plants are not running.
 This is causing a new trend to emerge in the meat industry.

-Live hog prices are falling because the plants needed to process meat are shutting down.
-Meanwhile, spot prices for pork belly and other intermediate meat products are soaring due to shortages of processed pork.
-This had led some farmers to consider mass discards of their herds even though pork belly prices have doubled in the last week.
+While live hog prices are falling due to plant closures, spot prices for pork belly and other intermediate meat products are soaring due to shortages of processed pork.
+This has forced some farmers to consider mass discards of their herds, despite pork belly prices doubling in the last week.

 The situation is so dire that analysts predict that the US could experience meat shortages in as little as two weeks.
 If consumer prices rise while economic output decreases, that would mean that the US is in stagflation — a devastating combination of stagnant economic growth, high unemployment and high inflation.
 It’s considered unnatural because inflation isn’t supposed to occur in a weak economy.
 Tactics like government spending or interest rate adjustments simply make the problem worse.